1989 murders of Jesuits in El Salvador: Legal proceedings in Spain

 The ruling of the Spanish court specifies that the Jesuits were murdered for their efforts to end the Salvadoran civil war peacefully.
 The planning of the murder started when peace negotiations between the Salvadoran government and the FMLN had broken down in 1988.
 The leadership of the Salvadoran military were convinced that they could win the war against the FMLN militarily.
 They interpreted Ignacio Ellacuría's efforts for peace negotiations as an inconvenience that had to be eliminated.

 The operation against the Jesuits involved cooperation between several military institutions.
 It consisted of a psychological campaign to delegitimize the Jesuits in the media, accusing them of conspiracy and cooperation with FMLN; military raids against the university, and the Jesuits' home, in order to map and plan the operation; and finally the massacre, perpetrated by the Atlácatl Battalion.

-On August 2011, it was discovered by a human rights organization, The Center for Justice and Accountability that one of the twenty Salvadoran military officers indicted in a Spanish court, "Inocente Orlando Montano Morales", a former government vice minister of public safety, was living in Massachusetts for a decade using his real name.
+In August 2011, it was discovered by a human rights organization, The Center for Justice and Accountability that one of the 20 Salvadoran military officers indicted in a Spanish court, "Inocente Orlando Montano Morales", a former government vice minister of public safety, was living in Massachusetts for a decade using his real name.
 He was subsequently charged with immigration fraud and perjury, resulting in a plea deal with U.S. authorities, before being extradited to Spain in November 2017 to stand trial for his participation of the assassination of Father Ignacio Ellacuría.
 On May 9, 2019, the Office of the Prosecutor of the National Court in Madrid recommended a prison term of 150 years to be served upon Inocente Montano.
 The trial of Montano Morales began on June 8, 2020.
 In September 2020, Morales was convicted of the priests' murders and sentenced to 133 years in prison.